JennyRussell/work-day-scheduler/README.md

 # Description

-This application is a work-day schedule.
+This application is a work-day scheduler.
 It works in the work-day hours of 9 am to 5pm.
 Hour blocks are color coded based on when they take place.
 Current hour block is red, past is grey, and future is green.
 Current day is displayed on the jumbortron.
-User is able to add content to the scheuder that is saved to local storage and persists on page reload.
+User is able to add content to the scheduler that is saved to local storage and persists on page reload.

 # URL